ZenkieBear/learn-three/README.md

 ```

 ## Visit pages in your browser
-Visit http://localhost:5173/pages/basic/.
+Visit http://localhost:5173/pages/basic/ after started the development server.
 By adding the `/` character at the end, browser will automatically shows the `index.html` file.

 You can find pages in `./src/pages`